DerekHLeckner/PythonChallenge/README.md

 ## Background

-Both of these challenges use the python programming languages to address real world challenges
+Both of these challenges use the python programming language to address real world challenges

 ## PyBank